 Rakhi Sawant Heads To China To Kill ‘Coronavirus’; Watch Video

-The controversy queen Rakhi Sawant has recently surprised netizens with a video of herself announcing that she is going to China to kill deadly 'coronavirus'.
+The controversy queen Rakhi Sawant recently surprised netizens with a video of herself announcing that she is going to China to kill deadly 'coronavirus'.
 Rakhi shared a video on her Instagram handle.

 She wrote, "Going to China to kill coronavirus".